GPS-GmbH/docs/user/settings/import-certificate.md

 ##### Result

-The Icon below shows that the certificate is imported.
+The Icon below shows that the Certificate is imported.

 ![](/2020-08-25-14_53_56-sicon-os.jpg)